Do you want a garage gym setup in your home? If you’re on a budget, here are some ideas of where to start building your home gym.

 7. Establish a Routine

 No matter what you do, once you have these items, it’s important to set up a routine for your workout.
-If you don’t want to buy any equipment, you can start with walking and you can find more information here on Fitness Friday!
+The good news is, if you don’t want to buy any equipment, you can start with walking!
+The main thing is to just get moving.
+You can find more information here on Fitness Friday!

 Shop any of these stores and I receive a small commission at no cost to you.